iipshoifuddin/TaniBox-ReactNative/README.md

 # Tani Box

-TaniBox is an Android application that (movement) in the Argocultural that allows farmers to sell fresh fruits and vegetables directly.
+TaniBox is an Android application that (movement) in the Argocultural, that allows farmers to sell fresh fruits and vegetables directly.

 ![](taniBox.png)